Why the recession is a good time to start a small business

 1) There’s less competition

 In boom times, everyone wants to start a business – and anyone with some money to spare wants to invest in one in the hope of getting rich quick.

 However, once a recession hits and businesses start folding, people get more cautious.
 They have less money and confidence to launch new ventures, and there are fewer investors willing (or able) to throw funds at them.

 So, as long as you have the funds to do so, starting a small business or going freelance in a recession can be a great idea.
 You’ll have less competition, and the competition you do have probably has access to less investment.

-Big companies are more cautious
+2) Larger companies are more cautious

 Just as a recession makes investors more conservative, big companies often become much more cautious about spending money and expanding.
 Which creates opportunities for smaller, younger companies that can act more quickly and make bolder decisions because they have less to lose – and more to gain.